C-Sinclair/elixirconfeu2025/slides/src/lib/slides/01-title.md

 import MeCard from '$lib/components/MeCard.svelte'
 </script>

-# Elixir, Langchain, and LLMs
+# Meta-Programming in Elixir

-## Building Intelligent Tools with Metaprogramming
+## Dynamic Function Calling with LLMs

+May 2025

 <MeCard />

-May 2025